jroesch/jroesch.github.io/about_content.md

 [PL Lab](https://www.cs.ucsb.edu/~benh/research/research.html)
 and the [ArchLab](https://www.cs.ucsb.edu/~arch/).

-In my professional life I have worked at the now defunct Zentopy on a cloud file system, at [Invoca](http://www.invoca.com/) on distributed systems and infrastructure, and [Mozilla Research](https://www.mozilla.org/en-US/research/) on the [Rust](https://www.rust-lang.org/) programing language.
+In my professional life I worked at the now defunct Zentopy on a cloud file system, at [Invoca](http://www.invoca.com/) on distributed systems and infrastructure, and [Mozilla Research](https://www.mozilla.org/en-US/research/) on the [Rust](https://www.rust-lang.org/) programing language.

-In my personal life I grew up in sunny California and lived most of my life there.
+In my personal life I grew up in sunny California and have spent most of my life there.
 I enjoy cooking, listening, writing and playing music, reading, type theory, hacking, coffee, and sleep (when I can).

+I am always interested in working with motivated undergraduates who are interested in verification, compiler hacking, type theory, and more.
+Feel free to contact me about doing research.